 IRS Notice CP57 – Insufficient Funds Penalty

-The IRS sends CP57 to notify you that the bank did not honor a draft on your account.
+The bank did not honor a draft on your account.

 Type of notice: Account information or change